The Narrow Road to the Deep North (novel)

-The Narrow Road to the Deep North is the sixth novel by Richard Flanagan, and was the winner of the 2014 Booker Prize.

-The novel tells the story of an Australian doctor haunted by memories of a love affair with his uncle's wife and of his subsequent experiences as a Far East prisoner of war during the construction of the Burma Railway.
-Decades later, he finds his growing celebrity at odds with his feelings of failure and guilt.
+The Narrow Road to the Deep North is the sixth novel by Australian author Richard Flanagan.
+It tells the story of a doctor haunted by memories of a love affair with his uncle's wife and of his subsequent experiences as a Far East prisoner of war during the construction of the Burma Railway.
+Decades later, he grapples to resolve his rising celebrity in the face of his feelings of failure and guilt.

-The title is taken from the 17th century epic Oku no Hosomichi, the travel diary and magnum opus of Japanese poet Matsuo Bashō.
+The novel was critically acclaimed and won the 2014 Man Booker Prize.

 Plot summary

 Dorrigo Evans has found fame and public recognition as a war veteran in old age, but inwardly he is plagued by his own shortcomings and considers his numerous accolades to be a “failure of perception on the part of others”.
 He knows that his colleagues consider him a reckless and dangerous surgeon, and he has habitually cheated on his faithful and adoring wife, though his public reputation has been undented by the air of scandal that trails him in his private life.

 Flashbacks describe Dorrigo’s early life in rural Tasmania, and his love affair with Amy Mulvaney, the young wife of his uncle and the love of his life.
 Dorrigo meets Amy by chance in an Adelaide bookstore and he finds that "her body was a poem beyond memorising".
-Despite the fact that she is married to his uncle, Dorrigo felt the affair was justified because "the war pressed, the war deranged, the war undid, the war excused".
-In a metaphor for the novel's theme of fatalism, Amy observes while swimming a group of fish trying "to escape the breaking wave’s hold.
+Dorrigo is at first unaware that Amy is married to his uncle.
+Despite this fact, Dorrigo felt the affair was justified because "the war pressed, the war deranged, the war undid, the war excused".
+In a metaphor for the novel's theme of fatalism, Amy observes, while swimming, a group of fish trying "to escape the breaking wave’s hold.
 And all the time the wave had them in its power and would take them where it would, and there was nothing that the glistening chain of fish could do to change their fate."
+Dorrigo and Amy feel that their love places them outside of time as Amy at another point says: "You hear that?
+She said.
+The waves, the clock...Sea time, she said as another wave crashed.
+Man time, she said, as the clock ticked.
+We run on sea time."
+Despite the end of the affair, Evans finds himself unable to forget Amy for the rest of his life and the memory of her keeps recurring.